Did you know that 40% of business owners keep paying compliance costs for inactive companies because they don’t understand the closure process?

 A smooth voluntary strike off needs proper tax clearances.
 These requirements can’t be skipped:

-Settlement of all outstanding tax liabilities - Cancelation of GST registration
+- Settlement of all outstanding tax liabilities

 - Finalization of tax assessments